medical-software-quality/documentation-as-code/README.md

-# GAMP-compliant custom software documentation
+# Medical software documentation

-This repository contains a specification to document medical software that is compliant with EMEA and FDA requirements for medical software in a modern DevOps context with continuous integration and continuous deployment (CI/CD).
+This repository contains a specification to document medical software compliant with EMEA and FDA requirements in a modern DevOps context with git, continuous integration and continuous deployment (CI/CD).

-It also contains a Rust library and CLI application that verifies a set of documents against the specification.
+It also contains a CLI application and docker image to check that a documentation fulfills this specification.

 ## Background

-Quality assurance (QA) in medical devices is a lengthly, complex, and meticuolus process comprising a significant number of hand-held activities that produce documentation with the aim of establishing intended use, risk mitigation, and fit for intended use.
+Quality assurance (QA) in medical software is a lengthly, complex, and meticuolus process comprising a significant number of hand-held activities that produce documentation with the aim of establishing intended use, risk mitigation, and fit for intended use.
 These are for example described in the book